 When the propagation project started with Biotope One there was a need for a cheap fertilizer that would not promote algae and other problems but make great growth and health.
 Since there is no funding for Biotope One it also needed to be as economical as possible.
 This ruled out expensive premixed commercial fertilizers that were mostly water anyway.
+So, we set out to figure out how to make a safe aquarium fertilizer at home.
+We used dry fertilizers called dry ferts in the hobby.
+Why buy. mostly water?

 The emersed grown propagation and wabi kusa as well as other terrestrial plants all showed good results.
 We were growing many cryptocorynes, echinodorus, and stem plants emersed for faster growth and to save room.
 When plants came out of the plant tissue culture vessels they needed a lot of room just because of the sheer volume of plants there are in one vessel.
 We tried Osmocote and that worked in some plants and some setups but the Agrarium All in One was the most versatile.